iqrafatimame/COVID-19/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 &nbsp;

+👋 This is a small COVID App that I made for just learning purpose, using my very basics knowledge of Flutter.
 ## Features
 🆗 Show cases from all over the world :globe_with_meridians: <br/>
 🆗 Show cases of home country (Pakistan) 😎 <br/>